Lipschitz-Based Robustness Certification Under Floating-Point Execution: Background and Motivation

-This search procedure successfully found instances that caused Tobler et al.'s verified certifier to produce misleading answers against the three MNIST~\cite{MNIST}, Fashion MNIST~\cite{Fashion_MNIST} and CIFAR-10~\cite{CIFAR10} models respectively against which Tobler et al.'s certifier was originally evaluated~\cite{tobler2025}.
-These models utilise float32 arithmetic. \cref{fig:cex_float32} depicts representative instances for each model.
-The starting points $\xnat$ are drawn from the models' test sets.
-We show the resulting point $\xb$, as well as its distance from the original $\xnat$, and the value of $\varepsilon$.
-Each $\xb$ is certified robust by Tobler et al.'s verified implementation at its corresponding $\varepsilon$; however, there exists a nearby $\xa$ (not shown) within $\varepsilon$ of $\xb$ that is classified differently to $\xb$.
-We note that each $\varepsilon$ is incredibly small and well below what is semantically meaningful for each input domain.
+Run against the three float32 models on which Tobler et al.'s certifier was originally evaluated~\cite{tobler2025}---MNIST~\cite{MNIST}, Fashion MNIST~\cite{Fashion_MNIST}, and CIFAR-10~\cite{CIFAR10}---the search succeeded for all three, causing the verified implementation to produce misleading answers (counterexamples are judged against the IEEE-754-compliant execution of \cref{sec:eval}; the same trends hold---with float64 radii orders of magnitude larger---under TensorFlow's flush-to-zero execution, \cref{app:cex-figs}).
+For these naturally trained models the~$\varepsilon$ involved are minuscule---from roughly $4\times10^{-8}$ to $2\times10^{-6}$ across the three models---many orders of magnitude below any semantically meaningful perturbation.
+The certified points~$\xb$ themselves lie a modest distance from the original test points (median $\ell_2$ distances of roughly $1.5$, $1.3$ and $0.3$ for MNIST, Fashion-MNIST and CIFAR-10 respectively), and so remain recognisable images as \cref{fig:cex_float32} illustrates.

-We also ran the same search procedure against these models, executed at different levels of floating-point precision: bfloat16, float16, and float64. \cref{fig:cex_mnist_formats} shows some representative instances found for the MNIST model.
-We see that at lower precision it becomes easier to discover instances with larger $\epsilon$ that becomes semantically meaningful.
-This is to be expected because the magnitude of floating-point rounding effects is much larger for low-precision formats like bfloat16 and float16.
-Floating-point effects are still discernible even at float64, while being very much smaller.
+We also ran the same search procedure against these models, executed at different levels of floating-point precision: float16 and float64 (\cref{fig:cex_mnist_formats} shows representative MNIST instances).
+At lower precision---where rounding effects are larger---instances with larger $\varepsilon$ become easier to discover (at float16 the radii reach $\varepsilon \approx 0.01$---nearly five orders of magnitude above the float32 case, though well below the $\varepsilon = 0.3$ at which MNIST robustness is typically evaluated); at float64 they all but vanish, shrinking to radii near the resolution of the format itself ($\varepsilon \approx 10^{-15}$).
 The same trends were apparent for the Fashion MNIST and CIFAR-10 models.